dendronhq/dendron-blog/notes/blog.2022.2022-01-05-five-minute-journal-dendron-vscode.md

 ### Templates

 Templates are notes with pre-outlined content meant for reuse.
-Templates can either be inserted into an open note with the `Dendron: Insert Note` command, or automatically applied at note creation with [Schemas](https://wiki.dendron.so/notes/c5e5adde-5459-409b-b34d-a0d75cbb1052/).
+Templates can either be inserted into an open note with the `Dendron: Apply Template` command, or automatically applied at note creation with [Schemas](https://wiki.dendron.so/notes/c5e5adde-5459-409b-b34d-a0d75cbb1052/).
 These are meant to reduce friction in the creation of new content, providing standardized outlines to your notes.

 ### Schemas